 Appointments to see a Doctor are now divided into three categories.

 1. Routine, non-emergency - ie booked up to four weeks ahead.
 Please book in advance to see the Doctor of your choice.

 2. Soon - generally bookable one week ahead - you may be given one of these appointments by the Doctors when you phone asking for an appointment the same day, if it is clinically appropriate.

 3. Urgent - same day.
-Please phone in the morning if you feel you need to be seen on the day for an urgent clinical matter.
+Please phone in the morning, from 8.30am, if you feel you need to be seen on the day for an urgent clinical matter.
 The receptionists will ask you for details and the Doctors then make a decision on clinical grounds (triage) to see you on the day or on the next available appointment.
 Please provide as much information as you are able to the receptionsist to help you see the right person at the right time.

 Appointments can be made at the Surgery in person, by telephone or on-line.
 Receptionists will ask the purpose of your appointment.
 Please do not be offended by this.
 It enables you to be seen by a doctor or nurse as appropriate within a clinically safe timescale - and for us to use our resources to serve all patients well.
 All receptionsists are trained in "sign-posting" - to point you to the right option for an appointment or they may advise it is appropriate for you to see a pharmacist.
 Receptionists are bound by the safe confidentiality code we all work by.

 We have an evening surgery once a week.
 This is for patients who have difficulty getting time off work to attend the doctor or problems with childcare etc.